Postgraduate doctoral loans for home students

 This loan is open to new students who start their programme after 1 August 2018.

-The loan amount for students starting their course is £27,892 in 2022-23.
-The loan will be divided equally across each year of your course, and is paid in 3 instalments in each year of the course.
+The loan amount for students applying to Student Finance England is up to £28,673 in 2023-24.
+Students applying to Student Finance Wales and get a loan of up to £28,395 in 2023-24.
+The loan will be divided equally across each year of your course and is paid in 3 instalments in each year of the course.

 Students must be registered on the Doctoral Degree and not on a Masters award to qualify, and students are encouraged to apply from Year 1 as it cannot be backdated.